-Thank you for taking the first step toward serving your community as a police officer with the Fredericksburg Police Department.
-We are seeking highly motivated people who are physically fit and ready to make a difference in our community.
+The Fredericksburg Police Department is seeking highly motivated people who are physically fit and ready to make a difference in their community.

 - Base salary $46,518